 What To Avoid When Getting Your First Credit Card

-- Don't apply for bunch of credit cards all at once.
-Each time you apply for a card, an inquiry will be added to your credit report, and to many inquiries will have a negative impact on credit scores.
+- Don't apply for a bunch of credit cards all at once.
+Each time you apply for a card, an inquiry will be added to your credit report, and too many inquiries will have a negative impact on credit scores.

 - Don't apply for a card with sky-high fees or a high interest rate, or both.
 The costs could keep piling up and make the monthly payments unaffordable.